 Importance of Planners for Organization and Productivity

 This past weeked, I blew my grocery budget because I went inside with a vague list, took a lot of detours, and ended up with a lot of stuff I didn’t intend to buy.
 Not only that, but when I put everything in my fridge, it suddenly dawned on me that I’d bought way too much food.
-Since a lot of my purchases were fresh foods, I knew somethings would likely go back before I had a chance to eat them.
+Somethings would likely go back before I had a chance to eat them.

-But with a planner, I can clearly plan out my meals for the week and make a list for what specifically I need to get from the grocery story to supply those meals.
+You may be wondering what that has to do with planners for work and home.
+Well, with a planner, I can clearly plan out my meals for the week and make a list for what specifically I need to get from the grocery store.
 I end up staying under budget, not wasting food, and still having delicious meals.

 Do planners really help?

 Yes!
-Planners really help.
-Planners are a valuable tool that helps me get (and stay) organized, keep tracks of tasks and goals, and increase my overall productivity by providing a central location for all of the things that keep me busy.
+Planners are valuable tools you can use to get (and stay) organized, keep tracks of tasks and goals, and increase your overall productivity by providing a central location for all of the things that keep you busy.

 No matter what type of planner you use, as long as you’re using it, it’s bound to help you control the craziness (and maybe save you money).